Bree Mills

-Bree Mills (born July 15, 1981) is an American adult film director, writer and producer.
+Bree Mills (born July 15, 1981) is an American adult film director, screenwriter and producer.
 Head of production company Gamma Films and Chief Creative Officer for Gamma Entertainment.

 Having begun her career in Adult Entertainment in 2009 with Gamma Entertainment as a Marketing Director, Mills moved on to become the head of creative content six years later to create Gamma's websites Girlsway and PureTaboo and most recently her newly launched master brand Adult Time.

 Early life

 Mills was born in 1981 in Boston, Massachusetts and Canadian-raised in London, Ontario, Canada and graduated from London Central Secondary School.
 Raised by a gay parent who came out when she was 8 years old, Mills was able to grow up in an openly accepting environment while exploring her own sexuality.
 A great lover of film, Mills considers herself a pop culture vulture; "I've watched a lot of films, read a lot of books, and watched a lot of television.
 It's in my genes."
 Allowing pop culture to influence her work, Mills creative inspiration comes from various sources from which she draws to craft her concepts.
 A creative remembering of her earlier years has been captured in Teenage Lesbian, which was released on Adult Time in September 2019.

 In 2021, she founded Disruptive Films, a gay focused production label.
 She directed "The Last Course," first film under the banner.